-- The Staff Regulations of Officials of the European Union and the Conditions of Employment of Other Servants of the Union and the rules adopted in agreement between the institutions of the Union for giving effect to those Staff Regulations and the Conditions of Employment of Other Servants of the Union shall apply to the Agency's staff. - 2.
-For the purpose of implementing Article 21 and 32(6) only a staff member of the Agency subject to the Staff Regulations of Officials of the European Union or to Title II of the Conditions of Employment of Other Servants of the European Union may be designated as a coordinating officer or a liaison officer.
-For the purpose of implementing Article 19(8), only national experts or border guards seconded by a Member State to the Agency may be designated for attachment to the European Border and Coast Guard Teams.
+1. The Staff Regulations of Officials of the European Union and the Conditions of Employment of Other Servants of the Union and the rules adopted in agreement between the institutions of the Union for giving effect to those Staff Regulations and the Conditions of Employment of Other Servants of the Union shall apply to the Agency's staff.

+- 2. For the purpose of implementing Article 11, 21 and 32(6) 31(2) only a staff member of the Agency subject to the Staff Regulations of Officials of the European Union or to Title II of the Conditions of Employment of Other Servants of the European Union may be designated as a coordinating officer or a liaison officer.
+For the purpose of implementing Article 19(8), only seconded border guards or other relevant staff national experts or border guards seconded by a Member State to the Agency may be designated for attachment to the European Border and Coast Guard Teams.
 The Agency shall designate those national experts who shall be attached to the European Border and Coast Guard Teams in accordance with that Article. - 3.
-The Management Board shall adopt the necessary implementing measures in agreement with the Commission pursuant to Article 110 of the Staff Regulations of Officials of the European Union.

-4. The Management Board may adopt provisions to allow national experts and border guards from Member States to be seconded to the Agency.
-Those provisions shall take into account the requirements of Article 19(8), in particular the fact that the seconded national experts or border guards are considered as members of the teams and have the tasks and powers provided for in Article 39.
+The Management Board shall adopt the necessary implementing measures in agreement with the Commission pursuant to Article 110 of the Staff Regulations of Officials of the European Union. - 4.
+The Management Board may adopt provisions to allow national experts and border guards or other relevant staff from Member States to be seconded to the Agency.
+Those provisions shall take into account the requirements of Article 19(8), in particular the fact that the seconded national experts or border guards or other relevant staff are considered as members of the teams and have the tasks and powers provided for in Article 39.
 They shall include provisions on the conditions of deployment.